eibenp/homebridge-gree-airconditioner/README.md

 ### IP address

 IP addresses of the AC units are determined automatically by the plugin.
 However this auto detection works only if the AC unit is on the same subnet as homebridge.
+If Homebridge is configured to use only selected network interfaces then this limit controls auto detection also.
 There is an optional IP address parameter which can be used to specifiy the unit's IP address if it is on a different subnet. _(Routing should be correctly set up to communicate with units on different subnets.)_

 ### Port